-The Model 720 is fully controllable remotely via Serial Port interface.
+The Model 812 is fully controllable remotely via Serial Port interface.
 Setup items and operational mode can be altered.
 Data can also be dumped to or queried by the controlling computer.

-The Model 720 may be connected to the computer directly or through a modem that is initialized to be operate to be operated transparently (Auto-answer, no echo, and no responce: ATE0X0V0Q1S0=1).
+The Model 812 may be connected to the computer directly or through a modem.
 A network of many instruments can be formed, all controlled by one computer by using the address-ability mode.

-This chapter will describe the Serial Port interfacing of the Model 720 and the various interface commands with their syntax.
-These commands are a subset of the Larson•Davis Model 870 commands.
+This chapter will describe the Serial Port interfacing of the Model 812 and the various interface commands with their syntax.
+Modem control is also covered.
+These commands are a subset of the Larson Davis Model 870 commands.